CARE FOR ALL YOUR DENTAL NEEDS

 Gum Recession

-Gum recession occurs when gums pull away from teeth, exposing the roots.
-It can result from periodontal disease, aggressive brushing, plaque buildup, hormonal changes, and genetics.
-Contact us for treatment to prevent further complications.
+Happens when gums pull away from teeth, exposing the roots and causing sensitivity.
+It can result from gum disease, overbrushing, or genetics.

 Stained Teeth